AndrewGrishin/CurrencyAPI/README.md

 ## Deploy scheme

-0. `docker build -t currency:latest .` - build the image.
+0. `docker pull andreyygrishin/currency_api` - download the image.
-1. `docker run --rm -it -v ./output/:/home/output/ currency` - launch container.
+1. `mkdir ./output/` - if not created (important).
-2. `mkdir ./output/` - if not created (important).
+2. `docker run --rm -it -v ./output/:/home/output/ currency` - launch container.
 3. `python -m main --start="<start-date>" --end="<end-date>" --currency="<currency>"` - launch the script. **Date format**: `YYYY-MM-DD`.
 4. The result will be stored to your local directory `./output/`.
 5. Type: `exit` - the docker container will be killed.